flimflam-austin/hugo-cms-test/site/content/quick_reads/20181130-18-11-30-jackson-qtd/index.md

 cards:
   - order: 0
     body: >-
-      > _‘Never forget where your talent came from, that your talent is a gift from God.’_
+      > _"Never forget where your talent came from, that your talent is a gift from God."_

-      MICHAEL JACKSON
     citation: MICHAEL JACKSON
     _key: card-1-d1ce9b2b-6078-4e9f-a7ac-f6be52a79f80
   - order: 1